mloberg/mloberg.github.com/site/_posts/2011-11-18-tea-fueled-does.md

 layout: blog
 title: Tea-Fueled Does
 ---
+_Editor's Note: Since posting this, Tea-Fueled Does has been deprecated.
+We recommend to check out [Symfony](https://symfony.com/doc/current/book/index.html) or [Laravel](http://laravel.com/).
+These are awesome and modern PHP frameworks._

 Earlier this week I publicly released [Tea-Fueled Does version 2](https://github.com/mloberg/Tea-Fueled-Does).
 An open-source PHP 5.3 framework written by myself.

 #### A Little History